wkumari/draft-vandergaast-edns-client-subnet/README.md

    [RFC Editor: Please delete this section before publication.]

+   -01.1 to -01.2

+   o  I'd missed on instance of NETMASK (Antonio Querubin)

    -00 to -01.1 (IETF)

-      NETMASK was not a good desription, changed to PREFIX-LENGTH ( Jinmei, others).
+   o  NETMASK was not a good desription, changed to PREFIX-LENGTH (
+      Jinmei, others).
 Stole most of the definition for prefix-length from RFC4291.

-      Fixed the "SOURCE PREFIX-LENGTH set to 0" definition to include IPv6 (Jinmei)
+   o  Fixed the "SOURCE PREFIX-LENGTH set to 0" definition to include
+      IPv6 (Jinmei)

-      Explicity note that ECS cannot be used to hand NXD to some clients and not others.
+   o  Explicity note that ECS cannot be used to hand NXD to some clients
+      and not others.
 (Jinmei)

-      Added text explaining that implmentations need to document thier behavior with overlapping networks.
+   o  Added text explaining that implmentations need to document thier
+      behavior with overlapping networks.

-      Fixed some of legacy IPv4 cruft (things like 0.0.0.0/0)
+   o  Fixed some of legacy IPv4 cruft (things like 0.0.0.0/0)

-      Some more grammar / working cleanups.
+   o  Some more grammar / working cleanups.

-      Replaced a whole heap of occurances of "edns-client-subnet" with "ECS" for readability.
+   o  Replaced a whole heap of occurances of "edns-client-subnet" with
+      "ECS" for readability.
 (John Dickinson)

 A.1.  -00